-Berryhill Community Information
+Berryhill Community and Real Estate Information

 Berryhill is small community located in West Tulsa, Oklahoma, about four square miles in area.
 It’s located south of the Arkansas River.

-Berryhill real estate is comprised of nine or ten churches, a store, a business or two, several creeks and many hills.
+Berryhill is comprised of nine or ten churches, a store, a business or two, several creeks and many hills.
 Before the creeks empty into the Arkansas River, they tend to travel into Berryhill Creek.
 They empty close to West Avenue and 57, near the train tracks.
 The area will eventually be joined with the Gilcrease Expressway.
 Most of the homes directly east of S 57th West Avenue and west of S 55th West Avenue have already been demolished and the first phase, the Gilcrease Expressway Extension, has been finished for several years.

 The most important and recognizable hill in the valley for residents is Victory Hill, located just east and towering over the Berryhill Football Field.
 The hill was very important to Berryhill’s early inhabitants.
 Other hills have equal cultural significance to those from Berryhill.